rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

 - If applicable, request the gallery's permission before bringing Magic Model clay or similar fidget tools.

 <div class="footnote"><a name="limited-sight-footnote"><sup>[3]</sup></a>  While not applicable for this visit, <a href="https://bootcamp.uxdesign.cc/designing-for-touch-975e47065935" target="blank">swell printing</a> seems like an intriguing way to potentially interact with two-dimensional art, especially as three-dimensional printing continues to be more widely accessible.
-The <a href="https://www.guggenheim.org/event/event_series/minds-eye" target="blank">Guggenheim Museum’s Mind’s Eye Programs</a> have previously used it.</div>
+The <a href="https://www.guggenheim.org/event/event_series/minds-eye" target="blank">Guggenheim Museum's Mind's Eye Programs</a> have previously used it.</div>